wernerpaulin/stage-tracker-info/privacy-policy.md

 Storage access (read/write) is used to save training session data and user preferences locally.
 No data is uploaded or backed up externally by the app.

+## 6. Optional Data Sharing for App Improvement

+To help improve Stage Tracker and troubleshoot issues, the app may offer the option to:

+- Export logs related to your training sessions.
+- Share a short audio sample (up to 5 seconds) recorded at the beginning of a run.

+These actions are entirely **optional**.
+No data is ever uploaded or shared automatically.
+If you choose to share, the app uses your device's **standard sharing interface**, allowing you to select how and with whom the data is shared.

-## 6. Contact
+## 7. Contact

-If you have any questions or concerns about this Privacy Policy, feel free to contact us at: privacy.stagetracker@gmx-topmail.de
+If you have any questions or concerns about this Privacy Policy, feel free to contact us at:
+**privacy.stagetracker@gmx-topmail.de**